 Many art historians believe that Manet is the father of Modern Art and the Impressionism Art Movement.
 He was a charismatic leader in the Paris avant garde community.
 In spite of his relatively short artistic career, spanning a little over 20 years, his paintings are hung on the walls in most major international museums and galleries all over the world.
 He left us with around 420 magnificent paintings!
 Thank god he never became a lawyer!!

-Museums in Paris to view Manet’s Paintings
+The Best Museums in Paris to view Edouard Manet Paintings

 If you are in Paris, there are some wonderful art museums for viewing Manet’s paintings.